stephan-nordnes-eriksen/BOB/README.md

 //=> "<div></div><span id=\"some_id\"></span>"
 ```

-In this simlpe example we see that it is the `span` that receives the `id`, not the div.
-If we wanted to affect the `div` in stead (in this trivial, nonsensical, example), we would do:
+In this simple example we see that it is the `span` that receives the `id`, not the div.
+If we wanted to affect the `div` instead (in this trivial, nonsensical, example), we would do:

 ```js